torquebox/torquebox.org/news/2011-08-23-stomp-chat-demo-part1.md

 * Notification to the chat from the web tier

 The walk-through below includes simplified example code with lots of the jQuery cruft removed.
-The full source for this demo may be found on GitHub, of course
+The full source for this demo may be found on GitHub, of course:

 * <http://github.com/torquebox/stomp-chat-demo>